EmiIy1/YuanCon-CustomFW/README.md

 Reactive lights are enabled by default, and can be toggled by holding EX-1 and tapping FX-L. Reactive lights will show lighting effects when any of the buttons on the controller are pressed.

 Auto-HID is enabled by default, and can be toggled by holding EX-1 and tapping FX-R. In Auto-HID mode, the controller will switch to using HID lighting if it detects a game running using HID lighting, then will return to normal after the game closes.

+After a configurable amount of time, all LEDs on the controller will dim, and after another period of time they will completely turn off.
+These thresholds are set at 5 and 15 minutes respectively, but can be changed or totally removed from within the companion configuration tool.

 ### Wing lights options
 1. Rainbow puke